bradallenfisher/newspeak/posts/soil-classification-and-its-influence-on-foundation-types.md

 ## Impact of Soil Classification on Foundation Engineering

 Different soil types impose distinct challenges to **foundation engineering**.
 Selecting an unsuitable foundation can lead to excessive settlement, structural damage, or failure.
-Here’s how soil classification impacts foundation decisions:
+Here's how soil classification impacts foundation decisions:

 - **Cohesive soils** tend to have low permeability but can exhibit significant shrink-swell behavior, requiring foundations that can accommodate movement.
 - **Granular soils** offer good drainage and typically high bearing capacity, suitable for shallow and deep foundations.